St Mary's Church, Clophill: 1960s desecration

 The remains of Jenny Humberstone were reinterred on 23 March, but the incident was not to be an isolated one, thanks to the newspaper publicity.
 Her grave was desecrated again on two occasions before 2 April, and the church had become a night-time attraction for local teenagers.
 Humberstone's grave was resealed but was reopened on the night of the following full moon, and there was a run on books about magic at Luton Central Library.
 The discovery of the heads of six cows and a horse in Bluebell Wood, Caddington, south of Luton, on 9 April was linked to the desecration at St Mary's, fueling further interest.

-By then a local newspaper had interviewed a student from Silsoe Agricultural College who admitted to having visited the church two years previously with a group of students.
+Around the time of the Bluebell Woods incident, a local newspaper interviewed a student from Silsoe Agricultural College who admitted to having visited the church in 1961 with a group of students, i.e. two years before the March 1963 incident at Clophill that saw the disinterment of Jenny Humberstone's bones.
 They had killed a cockerel, spread its feathers and blood around, and drawn a Celtic cross as "a huge joke" that "doesn't seem so funny now".
+Notably, these particular students didn't admit to opening any graves or exhuming any human bones.

-Despite the admission, stories about St Mary's, and about Clophill in general, continued.
+Stories about St Mary's, and about Clophill in general, continued.
 The church and the reputation that it had gained from the incident were mentioned in a coffee-table book on witchcraft by the folklorist Eric Maple, who described "desolate Clophill" with a "wilderness of desecrated and looted tombs, symbols of the revival of black magic in the twentieth century", and recommended that people visit it for a "truly Gothic experience".
 Leslie Barker retired in 1969, and reported that since the first incidents in 1963 there had been numerous instances of graves being broken into "and some sort of rite performed".

 The desecration of St Mary's in 1963 was followed by a spate of similar newspaper reports of "black magic rites" in churches in 1963 and 1964, including reports of a series of desecrations in Lancashire, symbols painted on the porch of a church in Bramber, Sussex, and a pentagram and a sheep's heart pierced with thirteen thorns in St Clement's in Leigh-on-Sea.

-The incident was covered in the 2013 film Paranormal Diaries: Clophill.
+The incident was covered in the 2013 film The Paranormal Diaries: Clophill.